gustbenard/puzzle_KC/README.md

   - KC VLADI 2.jpg
   - KC CALISTE 2.jpg

-# Contrôles
+# Controls

-- **Clic gauche** : Sélectionner/échanger des pièces
+- **Left Click**: Select/swap pieces
-- **ESPACE** : Retour au menu après une victoire
+- **SPACE**: Return to the menu after a victory
-- **ÉCHAP** : Retour au menu pendant le jeu / Quitter depuis le menu
+- **ESC**: Return to the menu during the game / Exit from the menu

-# Prérequis
+# Requirements

 - Python 3.x
 - Pygame
 - Pillow (PIL)

-# Installation des dépendances
+# Installing Dependencies

-Pour installer les bibliothèques nécessaires, exécutez les commandes suivantes :
+To install the required libraries, run the following commands:

-## Vous pouvez installer les dépendances à partir du fichier requirements.txt
+## You can install dependencies from the requirements.txt file

 Windows:
 pip install -r requirements.txt